 What to Expect When You Turn It On

 - You will be prompted to use two-factor authentication (Duo) when you log in via the Weblogin page with your uniqname and UMICH (Level-1) password.
+Check the Remember me box to make your Duo authentication last for 12 hours.

 - This will apply to all services you access via the Weblogin page (see Services and Systems Covered by Two-Factor for Weblogin).
 You cannot choose to use it for some services and not others.